Would you rather have a beautiful website or a website your customers love?

-Yes, you can get a lucky shot and hit a homerun from your first try but counting on it is delusional.
+Yes, you can get a lucky shot and hit a homerun from your first try, but don’t count on it.

 Be ready for the long game so you catch the long-term gains that are so much sweeter than the momentary satisfaction.

 Before you begin designing your high-converting landing page, you need to prepare a solid budget.

 You can’t expect everything to go smoothly throughout the process.